frkatona/teensy-ekit-module/README.md

 - [ ] measure latency (currently manageable, but noticeable) and optimize ADC logic
 - [ ] add digital QoL like MIDI channel selector to the struct
 - [ ] extend to triggering local samples on an SD card and pair with i2s audio output
+- [ ] rethink the serial writes to graph independent oscilloscope views for the signals to dial in sensitivities with the trim pots

+## Resources

+- [Gadget Reboot](https://youtu.be/y2Lmbts9IIs) - initial codebase, circuit design for signal conditioning

 ## License